Performance

 My music studies began with classical guitar and during those early years when I studied guitar, I had many performances including my début recital at The Large Room, Waterford, in 1997 (which also transpired to be my finale with that instrument)!

-My piano performances include piano accompaniment and some short solo recitals, as well as performances at festivals, competitions and masterclasses, in Ireland, United Kingdom, France, Italy and Czech Republic.
+As an older beginner in music, a professional career in performance was not really an option, so I majored in music composition instead, and limited my piano performance to low-key events and private performance.
+These have included piano accompaniment and some short solo recitals, as well as performances at festivals, competitions and masterclasses in Ireland, United Kingdom, France, Italy and Czech Republic.

 Recording

-Today, I enjoy playing for pleasure and making home recordings.
-These recordings form part of my private practice and learning as opposed to pristine and definitive interpretations.
+Today, I enjoy playing solely for pleasure.
+These recordings form part of my private practice and learning, and as such, are not definitive interpretations.

 Rachmaninov